ta3ag/lbd/docs/BackendTutorial/source/lld.rst

 Please read the lld design web document first (only a few pages), http://lld.llvm.org/design.html, then reading the following to ensure you agree to our understanding from lld design document.
-Because some of the following came from our understanding.
+Because some of the following come from our understanding.

 How LLD do the linker job